 How do you keep your toddler looking fancy?

-As soon as he starts getting cranky or uncomfortable in his formal wear, don’t worry about keeping him in it.
+As soon as they start getting cranky or uncomfortable in their formal wear, don’t worry about keeping them in it.
 Get your pictures early on in the day, and let Baby change into some play clothes if you’ll be out for a long time.
 For toddlers, it’s really all about how fancy you feel on the inside.